amartinrmit/pypadf/README.md

 ## Step 2.5: Make mask

-==todo== is there a way to set up the configs so we dont require a mask?
+**todo** is there a way to set up the configs so we dont require a mask?

 We will create a mask file that is 1 for every pixel in the difraction pattern (essentially no mask).